Christ Church Cathedral (Hartford, Connecticut)

-Christ Church Cathedral is a historic church at 955 Main Street in downtown Hartford, Connecticut.
+Christ Church Cathedral is a historic church at 955 Main Street in Downtown Hartford, Connecticut.
 Built in the 1820s to a design by Ithiel Town, it is one of the earliest known examples of Gothic Revival architecture in the United States.
 It was listed on the National Register of Historic Places in 1983.
 It is the cathedral church of the Episcopal Diocese of Connecticut, whose offices are next door at 45 Church Street.
+The cathedral reported 469 members in 2025 and 125 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $201,810 with average Sunday attendance (ASA) of 98.

 Architecture and history

 Christ Church Cathedral stands in downtown Hartford at the southwest corner of Church and Main Streets, surrounded by large-scale commercial buildings.
 It is a basically rectangular brownstone structure, with a square tower centered at its eastern end.
 The main facade is divided into three sections by the tower, each of which has a doorway set in a two-story Gothic-arched recess, with a window above.
 The sides are five bays deep, with buttresses separating Gothic-arched windows, and brownstone finials at intervals along the roof line.
 The finial details are repeated at the top of the tower, which is surrounded by a low balustrade.

 Anglican services have been held in Connecticut since 1702.
 The Episcopal Diocese of Connecticut was organized in 1785 by Samuel Seabury.
 This church was designed by New Haven architect Ithiel Town, who designed that city's Trinity Church.
 Primary construction of the edifice lasted from 1827 to 1829, with the tower (designed by Nathaniel Sheldon Wheaton, after traveling to see country churches in England) not completed until 1939.
 These two Town designs are the oldest known examples of Gothic Revival architecture in the United States.
 Later additions to the building include alterations designed by Henry Austin, George Keller, Frederick Withers, and Ralph Adams Cram.
 These were typically done with great care to enhance or complement Town's original design.